kwhitejr/platform-science-code-challenge/README.md

 $ npm start -- --destinations-file="PATH_TO_FILE" --drivers-file="PATH_TO_FILE"
 ```

+## Mea Culpa
+I was not able to completely resolve the necessary algorithm.

+I can correctly resolve the driver scores and therefore their priority vis-a-vis the addresses, and the priority of each address vis-a-vis each driver, but I had trouble traversing these priority queues to correctly determine the optimal assignments.

+I have a feeling that it has something to do with Dijkstra, but I could not quite get there on my own.

+There is a single breaking test that should pass when the `match` algorithm is correctly implemented.

 ## Problem Statement
 Our sales team has just struck a deal with Acme Inc to become the exclusive provider for routing their product shipments via 3rd party trucking fleets.
 The catch is that we can only route one shipment to one driver per day.